carbon-design-system/carbon-website/.github/CONTRIBUTING.md

 ### Submitting a Pull Request

-1. Search this repository for an open or closed Pull Request that relates to your submission.
+1. Search this repository for an open or closed pull request that relates to your submission.
 You don't want to duplicate effort.

 2. Pull the latest master branch from `upstream`: